 However, until your divorce is finalised, your ex may be able to claim under family provision legislation as your spouse and still be entitled to an inheritance.

-Updating your will and finalising your divorce and property settlement are also crucial for protecting the inheritance of your children or other family members from whom you wish to receive your assets in the event of your death.
+Updating your will and finalising your divorce and property settlement are also crucial for protecting the inheritance of your children or other family members who you wish to receive your assets in the event of your death.

-Can you get in trouble for delaying a property settlement?
+Can you get in trouble for property settlement delays?

 If you refuse to engage with your ex-spouse when they are attempting to complete a property settlement with you, as mentioned above, there are several steps they can take to reach an agreement.
 If all of their attempts fail, you may find yourself hit with a court order for a property settlement largely outside your control.